Paying For The Anointing?

 During the Old Covenant, prophets, priests, kings and judges were anointed by God to perform specific functions.
-These functions all pointed to Jesus Christ as THE Anointed One.
+These functions all pointed to Jesus Christ as The Anointed One.

-The Greek word translated as “Christ” actually means the anointed one.
+The koine Greek word translated as “Christ” actually means the anointed one.
 Jesus fulfilled all of these functions as our Prophet, High Priest, King of kings, and Final Judge.

 He is the Supreme Anointed One and the only Person who has the Spirit of God “without measure” and the fullness of God in bodily form (John 3:34; Colossians 1:19; Colossians 2:9; Hebrews 1:9-10).

-Born-again Believers are also anointed by God.
+We (believers in Jesus Christ) are also anointed by God.
 We have all been consecrated, sanctified, and set apart for service unto God.

 “Now He who establishes us with you in Christ and anointed us is God, who also sealed us and gave us the Spirit in our hearts as a pledge.”
 (2 Corinthians 1:21-22).
 “But you have been anointed by the Holy One, and you all have knowledge.”
 (1 John 2:20)

-All Believers have different spiritual gifts and God works through us in different ways, but that does not mean that any of us have a “greater measure of the anointing.”
+All believers have different spiritual gifts and God works through us in different ways, but that does not mean that any of us have a “greater measure of the anointing.”
 There are different spiritual gifts and different types of service, but the same Holy Spirit or anointing works through us all (1 Corinthians 12:4-5).

 John the apostle said that we have been anointed by the Holy One [Jesus].
 This anointing is the gift of the Holy Spirit whom Jesus gives to those who believe in Him and the Good News message.
-The gift of the Holy Spirit [the anointing] is received BY GRACE THROUGH FAITH in the Son of God, not by performing religious works (Ephesians 2:8-9).
+The gift of the Holy Spirit [the anointing] is received by grace through faith in the Son of God, not by performing religious works (Ephesians 2:8-9).

 John the apostle also said that the anointing teaches us about everything and is true, and is no lie (1 John 2:27).
 This shows that the anointing is the Holy Spirit, because the Holy Spirit teaches us and He is true (Jesus called Him the “Spirit of Truth” in John 16:13).

-Some leaders boast and brag about what they allegedly sacrificed to pay for their “special anointing.”
+Some religious leaders boast and brag about what they allegedly sacrificed to pay for their “special anointing.”
 But the truth is that they didn’t pay for the anointing because no one is able to pay for the gift of the Holy Spirit.

-The anointing is not demonstrated by pride, exalting one’s self, claiming to have power to transfer the anointing to others, or bragging with “false humility” about how much one sacrificed to pay for the anointing.
+The anointing is not demonstrated by pride, exalting one’s self, claiming to have power to transfer the anointing to others, or bragging with “false humility” about how much one has sacrificed to pay for the anointing.
 The anointing is demonstrated by humility (Philippians 2).